PG&E's EV Fleet program helps fleets easily and cost-effectively install charging infrastructure so they can:

 This includes Direct Access and retail customers, as well as customers receiving power from a Community Choice Aggregator.

-Your organization must have authority to install charging infrastructure at your site.
+Your organization must have the authority to install charging infrastructure at your site.

-In addition, all properties require easement allowance (PDF, 94 KB) for their EV Fleet projects.
+In addition, all properties require an easement allowance (PDF) for their EV Fleet projects.

-Your organization must acquire and deploy a minimum of two medium- or heavy-duty electric fleet vehicles by 2024.
+Your organization must acquire and deploy a minimum of two medium- or heavy-duty electric fleet vehicles over the next 5 years.

-Review and agree to the EV Fleet program terms and conditions (PDF, 474 KB).
+Review and agree to the EV Fleet program terms and conditions (PDF)

 If your fleet receives funding through the EV Fleet program, you will be required to:

 - Provide data related to EV usage - Your organization must provide EV usage data for at least 5 years after the chargers are installed and operational.